 For a slightly less energetic way to spend your day, the beautiful golden sands of the beach are hard to beat.
 In the summer season, you'll find everything you'd expect from a traditional seaside resort, including donkey rides and Punch & Judy shows.

 And for an all-year-round sandcastle fix, head to Sandworld at the far end of the beach, where you can see, and have a go at creating the most amazing sand creations.
+Head to Weymouth Sea Life Adventure Park to learn all about the Marine World and get close to some of your favourite sea creatures.
 In the warren of streets off the Esplanade, you'll find a host of shops, galleries and cafes - follow the streets south to reach the historic harbour, where some of the best pubs are located.

 At the pier end of the Esplanade is the Pavilion, the town's main entertainment venue, and the hard-to-miss Jurassic Skyline, which takes visitors up 174ft and offers 360-degree views of the UNESCO World Heritage Jurassic Coast.